Dec. 5 is my birthday. And you’d think by 43, I’d have this thing called life completely wired.

 Enjoy your body

-This year, I had a massive relapse of body angst.
+In 2017, I had a massive relapse of body angst.

-Seriously, it reminded me of being back in college, where I felt compelled to work out on the Stairmaster for two hours a day and live on Garden Burgers and carrot sticks.
+Seriously, it reminded me of being back in college, where I felt compelled to work out on the Stair Master for two hours a day and live on Garden Burgers and carrot sticks.

 Part of it was having huge training goals.
 And spending time in the hyper-competitive high-altitude mountaineering community didn’t really help.